- Education and Science»

-Within a month I had to select one of my fifth grade EFL students to write and give a two to three minute speech at our school's morning assembly.
-My student and I were free to select the topic of our choice for a speech which would be presented in front of close to 3,000 students in grades one through twelve.
+Within a month I had to select one of my fifth-grade EFL students to write and give a two to three-minute speech at our school's morning assembly.
+My student and I were free to select the topic of your choice for a speech which would be presented in front of close to 3,000 students in grades one through twelve.
 Needless to say, this is a daunting task for most EFL learners who are shy and challenged in writing and speaking.
 It is, however, an activity which many of the best students can successfully accomplish with the coaching of a skilled EFL teacher.
 This article first looks at the traditional way many EFL instructors prepare students for speeches.
 Then, after examining some of the greatest orators of modern history, it suggests some tips for improving the speeches of young EFL learners.

 Martin Luther King I Have a Dream Speech